 That came in comments it filed Monday in the FCC's program carriage rules proposal, which also included a plug for the agency acting on its complaint against the nation's largest cable operator, Comcast, over the news neighborhooding condition in its NBCU deal.

 It said that the condition was an example of the FCC's concerns with concentration.
 Bloomberg expressed particular concernsabout the need for expedited review in instances like its neighborhooding complaint, where the remedy is time-limited -- the Comcast-NBCU conditions sunset after seven years from last January.

-But more broadly, Bloomberg said that the complaint process is fundamentally broken, saying that no independent programmer has ever achieved favorable commission decision in carriage complaint proceeding.
+But more broadly, Bloomberg said that the complaint process is fundamentally broken, saying that no independent programmer has ever achieved a favorable commission decision in carriage complaint proceeding.

-Bloomberg argues that in the 20 years since Congress passed the 1992 Cable Act, two things are clear: 1) the potential for abuse has grown and the market has become more concentrated and 2) there is consensus that the existing process has not protected independent programmers or the public.
+Bloomberg argued that in the 20 years since Congress passed the 1992 Cable Act, two things are clear: 1) the potential for abuse has grown and the market has become more concentrated and 2) there is consensus that the existing process has not protected independent programmers or the public.